dart-lang/language/working/0524-variance/feature-specification.md

 the actual type annotation at run time&mdash;say, the type of a parameter of a method&mdash;is a subtype of the one which occurs in the static type.

-This feature introduces explicit variance modifiers for type parameters.
+This feature specification introduces explicit variance modifiers for type parameters.
 It includes compile-time restrictions on type declarations and on the use of objects whose static type includes these modifiers, ensuring that the above-mentioned dynamic type errors cannot occur.

 In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships